Pratilipi-Labs/node-express-logware/README.md

 # node-logware
 ## Request Logger
-Request logging middleware for python web services.
+Request logging middleware for node web services.
 Use this library to log the requests hitting the web service.
 It is advised to use **Request-Id** in request headers to trace the spread of requests in microservice environment.

 **Package library:** [logware](https://www.npmjs.com/package/node-logware)
 **Stable Version:** 1.0.2